HiCI: Hierarchical Construction-Integration for Long-Context Attention: Introduction

 Guided by this principle, we propose \textbf{HiCI} (\textbf{Hi}erarchical \textbf{C}onstruction--\textbf{I}ntegration), a hierarchical attention module that instantiates \emph{construction, integration, and broadcast} within Transformer attention.
 HiCI structures attention computation through three stages. \textbf{Local construction} extracts segment-level representations via cross-attention with a shared set of learnable query slots. \textbf{Global integration} aggregates these local representations into a compact shared context through multi-view statistical pooling and attention-based weighting. \textbf{Top-down broadcast} prepends both global and local representations to each segment's key--value sequence, conditioning token-level attention on hierarchical context while preserving segment-parallel computation.

-We apply HiCI to pretrained LLaMA-2 models~\citep{touvron2023llama2}, combining position interpolation~\citep{chen2023extending} for context extension with FlashAttention-2~\citep{dao2024flashattention} for efficient long-sequence computation.
+We apply HiCI to pretrained LLaMA-2 models~\citep{touvron2023llama2} and Qwen3-8B~\citep{yang2025qwen3}, combining position interpolation~\citep{chen2023extending} for context extension with FlashAttention-2~\citep{dao2024flashattention} for efficient long-sequence computation.
 Following LongLoRA’s parameter-efficient recipe~\citep{chen2024longlora}, we freeze the backbone and train only LoRA adapters, embedding and normalization layers, together with the proposed HiCI module.
-Despite adding only $\sim$5.5\% parameters during training, this enables context extension to 100K tokens for 7B and 64K for 13B models.
+Despite adding only $\sim$4--5\% parameters during training, this enables context extension to 100K/64K tokens for LLaMA-2-7B/13B and to 48K tokens for Qwen3-8B.
 At inference, HiCI is optional: it can be applied during prefill to reduce time-to-first-token latency, or omitted in favour of standard full attention.

 Extensive experiments on language modeling (PG-19~\citep{Rae2020Compressive}, Proof-pile~\citep{azerbayev2022proofpile}), retrieval (passkey and topic), and instruction-following (LongBench~\citep{bai2024longbench}) benchmarks demonstrate that HiCI consistently improves performance over strong baselines across a wide range of tasks and context lengths.
-HiCI achieves 100\% passkey accuracy~\citep{mohtashami2023landmark} within the 32K training regime and maintains substantially higher accuracy under direct extrapolation, attains the best topic-retrieval~\citep{li2023long} accuracy among the evaluated open-source models, and achieves higher accuracy than GPT-3.5-Turbo-16K~\citep{achiam2023gpt} on the Code category of LongBench (+9.7\%).
-Ablation studies further reveal two distinctive properties of hierarchical conditioning: divergent scaling with segment granularity, and near length-invariant performance under training-consistent evaluation (Std $\leq$ 0.02), in stark contrast to shifted sparse attention used in LongLoRA (Std $\geq$ 0.40).
+HiCI achieves 100\% passkey accuracy~\citep{mohtashami2023landmark} within the 32K training regime and maintains substantially higher accuracy under direct extrapolation, attains the best topic-retrieval~\citep{li2023how} accuracy among the evaluated open-source models, and achieves higher accuracy than GPT-3.5-Turbo-16K~\citep{achiam2023gpt} on the Code category of LongBench (+9.7\%).
+Ablation studies further identify global integration as the dominant contributor within HiCI, and show that explicit hierarchical conditioning is essential beyond grouped attention alone.

-In summary, our contributions are: \begin{itemize} \item We propose HiCI, a hierarchical attention module that instantiates construction--integration--broadcast as an explicit inductive bias for long-context modeling in Transformers. \item We show that HiCI supports substantial context extension on pretrained LLaMA-2 (4K$\to$100K for 7B; 4K$\to$64K for 13B) with modest parameter overhead ($\sim$5.5\%), yielding consistent improvements in perplexity, retrieval, and downstream tasks over strong baselines.
+In summary, our contributions are: \begin{itemize} \item We propose HiCI, a hierarchical attention module that instantiates construction--integration--broadcast as an explicit inductive bias for long-context modeling in Transformers. \item We show that HiCI generalises across model families and scales, requiring only $\sim$4--5\% additional parameters to extend LLaMA-2-7B/13B to 100K/64K tokens and Qwen3-8B to 48K, while consistently improving perplexity and downstream performance on retrieval and instruction-following tasks.